VoronDesign/VoronUsers/printer_mods/meteyou/gcode_buttons/Readme.md

 --------------------------------------------------------------------------------
 Gcode Buttons
 --------------------------------------------------------------------------------
-Build your owns buttons to execute gcode without webinterface or printer display.
+Build your owns buttons to execute gcode without a webinterface or printer display.
-I don't have a display on my small Voron (250³) and i only need 4 types of action in front of the printer so i want to add some buttons on my printer.
+I don't have a display on my small Voron (250³) and I only need 4 types of action in front of the printer so I wanted to add some buttons on my printer.
 This mod is my interpretation for buttons in the skirt.

 --------------------------------------------------------------------------------
 Functions of my gcode buttons